Kloudless/meeting-scheduler/README.md

 #### deleteMeetingWindow

-When a Meeting Window is deleted
+A Meeting Window has been deleted

 #### preSchedule